 This vignette demonstrates how clients in a rural area who are on a wait list for treatment can be served by a pretreatment group conducted through video and telephone conferencing.
 Behavioral health programs in rural areas present some specific and unique challenges for service delivery.
 One of these challenges is limited access to care because of a widely dispersed population, geographic obstacles such as mountain ranges, travel expenses, accessibility of transportation, and frequent inclement weather.
 It is common in rural areas for clients to have to travel more than 100 miles to receive services.
 To address this issue, many programs have instituted a variety of telemental health services, using telephone, video conferencing, email, Web-based check-ups, and educational supports.
 Telehealth can be used for clients who are currently on wait lists and also as a primary tool.
-For example, Alaskan Native remote villages use telehealth services delivered by a health aide or nurse.
+For example, Alaskan Native remote villages use telehealth as a primary healthcare tool; often, individuals go to the clinic in the village to access telehealth services delivered by a health aide or nurse.